California governor signs several laws, including a ban on certain chemicals in food and drinks

 SACRAMENTO, Calif.
-(AP) — Democratic Gov. Gavin Newsom has signed several bills into law, including a sweeping mandate requiring large businesses to disclose a wide range of planet-warming emissions.
-Newsom has until Oct.
-14 to act on legislation that lawmakers sent to his desk.
+(AP) — Democratic Gov. Gavin Newsom has taken action on a slew of bills.
+He has until Oct.
+14 to act on legislation that lawmakers have sent to his desk.

+Newsom vetoed some Saturday, including a measure that would have made California the first state in the nation to outlaw discrimination based on caste and another that would have decriminalized the possession and use of some hallucinogens, including psychedelic mushrooms.
+He also signed several into law, notably a sweeping mandate requiring large businesses to disclose a wide range of planet-warming emissions.

-Here’s a look at some of the actions he took on Saturday:
+Here’s a look at some of the other bills Newsom signed into law on Saturday:

 FOOD INGREDIENTS BAN